ThreaditApp/Threadit/README.md

 #### 🛡️ Moderation
 - A moderator promotes another user to a moderator role.
 - A moderator demotes another user from a moderator role.
+- A moderator bans a user from a community.

 #### 🏠 Personalized Feed
 - A user views a feed of threads from followed users and communities.